Natascha Heintz

+Natascha Heintz (25 February 1930 - 28 November 2025) was a Norwegian paleontologist.

+Life and career

-Natascha Heintz (born 25 February 1930) is a Norwegian paleontologist.
-She was born in New York City, and grew up in Bærum, a daughter of Anatol Heintz and Mary Solnørdal.
-Her scientific research specialized on fossile fish.
+Born in New York City, Heintz grew up in Bærum, a daughter of Anatol Heintz and Mary Solnørdal.
+She was married to geologist Thor Siggerud.

+Her scientific research specialized in fossil fish.
 She worked for the Paleontologisk Museum in Oslo from 1967 to 2000.
-She has been editor of the journal Norsk Geologisk Tidsskrift, was a member of several governmental committees, and is an honorary member of Norges Museumsforbund.
+She has been editor of the Norwegian Journal of Geology, was a member of several governmental committees, and was an honorary member of Norges Museumsforbund.

+Heintz died in Bærum on 28 November 2025, at the age of 95.